Knowledge is Power

 But while Knowledge Management might appear to be a panacea for companies with complex products, many such systems fail in their first 12 months.
 Why?
 Typically, projects fail to deliver ROI because of a lack of commitment or consideration for necessary organizational cultural change, in particular the absence of incentives for staff to consistently update the system, and a lack of measurement from which to track activity.

 As Gartner outlines, Knowledge Management is a discipline which outlines an integrated approach to managing an enterprise’s knowledge assets, underpinned by technology.
 Therefore, any Knowledge Management system is only as good as the owner’s commitment to updating it.
 Simply put, if they are neglected then they fail, resulted in wasted investment, unfulfilled SLAs and a missed opportunity to provide a superior customer experience.

-As part of this, many companies appoint a dedicated Knowledge Management leader to ensure goals are continually monitored and progress is measured, and that employees are incentivised to update the system in real-time.
+As part of this, many companies appoint a dedicated Knowledge Management leader to ensure goals are continually monitored and progress is measured, and that employees are incentivized to update the system in real-time.

 Becoming a CX leader